S-unya/zero-context/src/pages/blog/IntroductionToGraphQl.md

 headerImage: ../../assets/headers/tree-lines.png
 ---

-This workshop will cover the puzzle pieces of the GraphQL architecture; introducing each part and where it fits in the greater puzzle.
-This is necessary because GraphQL is not a single thing or a single piece of technology; rather it spans the full stack and can be implemented in many different ways
+The intention of this series of articles is to take a high level overview the puzzle pieces of the GraphQL architecture; introducing each piece and where it fits in the puzzle and how the pieces work together.
+This seems necessary because GraphQL is not a single thing or a single piece of technology, rather it spans the full stack and can be implemented in many different ways
-This is an outline of the general shape of the "pieces" of GraphQL.
-It will touch on the benefits, but the main aim is to provide an overview of how the various pieces work together and where they will be coding in that jigsaw.

-## What is it
+## What is GraphQL

-GraphQL is a specification for a "query Language" designed to query (and mutate) "graphs" of data... coff.
-Unpacking that...
+Technically, GraphQL is a specification for a "query Language" designed to query (and mutate) "graphs" of data... aaand unpacking that...

-A "specification" is a description of something (like the WC3 specification for HTML or CSS), whereas there may be a number of implementations of a specification (like the various browser implementations of HTML/CSS).
+**A "specification"** is a description of something (like the WC3 specification for HTML or CSS), as distinct from the implementations of that thing (like the various browser implementations of HTML/CSS).

-A "graph" of data is fundamentally a set of data that has **a defined relationship**; graphs are a Computer Science term for a data structure made up of "nodes" (or "points" or "vertices") and the connections between them, "links" (or "edges" or "lines" or "arrows").
-This means that the data connections (relationships) are part of the data and not inferred through things like foreign keys, etc.
+**A "graph"** of data is fundamentally a set of data that has **a defined relationship**; graphs are a Computer Science term for a data structure made up of "nodes" (or "points" or "vertices") and the connections between them, "links" (or "edges" or "lines" or "arrows").
+This means that the data connections (relationships) are part of the data and not added on through things like foreign keys, etc.

-**So, GraphQL is a language specification for querying data with and from their relationships.**
+So we can say that **GraphQL is a language specification for querying and mutating data with and from their relationships.**

-In practice it is a bit more than that.
-On the one hand it is a query language, for querying and mutating graphs of data.
+In practice however, it is a bit more than that.
+On the one hand it is a query language.
 On the other it is a language for describing those graphs (GraphQL schema).
-And on the third hand, it is a programming pattern to allow the schema to remain absolutely agnostic to the origin and shape of the original data (the resolver pattern).
+And on the third hand, it is a architectural pattern to allow the schema to remain absolutely agnostic to the origin and shape of the original data (the resolver pattern).

-These 3 things make up the "pieces" of GraphQL and we will look at each in turn and what each means.
+These 3 things make up the "pieces" of a GraphQL system regardless of the rest of the system.
+This series is about an overview of each and how it works with the others.
+It will be as example laden as possible to illustrate the terms and ideas.

-First up Schema.
+First up Schema because it sits in the middle of the architecture and underpins the other parts.

 ## Schema

-The Schema in a GraphQL API is designed to be an "expressive shared language" between all parts of your stack and as such, the GraphQL Schema language has been specifically designed to expressively describe data - specifically, graphs of data.
+The Schema in a GraphQL API is designed to be an "expressive shared language" between all parts of your stack and as such, the GraphQL Schema language has been specifically designed to describe data - specifically, graphs of data.
 It has a really small but flexible syntax, with only a few very simple data types - called Scalar types.

 1. **Int**: A signed 32‐bit integer, e.g. `10`, `1000`, `26`, etc
 2. **Float**: A signed double-precision floating-point value, e.g. `3.14159`